Sutton Coldfield: Civil war, unrest and governance

 The outbreak of the English Civil War in 1642 saw the Battle of Camp Hill at nearby Birmingham, which resulted in Birmingham being pillaged by Royalist forces.
 Despite the nearby action, Sutton Coldfield emerged unscathed, although it is known that it was visited by both Parliamentary and Royalist soldiers.
-It is claimed that during his escape from England in 1646, Charles II stayed for a night at New Hall Manor.
+It is said that during his escape from England in 1646, Charles II stayed for a night at New Hall Manor.

 On 26 July 1664, King Charles II renewed the royal charter for Sutton Coldfield, with the additional provision being made for the appointment of two members of the Society as capital burgesses and also as justices of the peace alongside the Warden.

 Following his trial and three-year suspension from preaching, the violently anti-Presbyterian Henry Sacheverell retired to New Hall, the home of his once-removed first cousin, George Sacheverell.
 Henry Sacheverell preached a vitriolic sermon at Sutton Church on Sunday 17 October 1714, which fuelled Birmingham's contribution to the nationwide rioting the following Wednesday, the day of King George I's coronation.
 It also appears that, whilst residing in New Hall, he helped ferment the anti-Presbyterian "Church in danger" riots of July 1715, when, according to a correspondent of George Berkeley, up to 4000 rioters gathered in Birmingham, twenty-eight rioters died, and no more than three Dissenters' meeting-houses survived in Birmingham, Worcestershire and Staffordshire.

 The town became a temporary refuge in 1791, following the "Priestley Riots" in Birmingham.
 William Hutton, for example, whose house was attacked by protesters, decided to spend the summer in Sutton.
 However, local residents' fears of further rioting forced him to move permanently to Tamworth.
 Joseph Priestley is said to have stayed at the 'Three Tuns' following the destruction of his home in the riots, and his initial flight to Heath-forge, Wombourne.